 The Back to the Future animated series’ second BIG problem was that it was aimed at young children watching cartoons on Saturday morning.
 Given that the first movie was only released in 1985, and the animated series was introduced in 1991, and you had to be at least 10 or 11 years old to even begin to appreciate the movie, the targeted demographic was all wrong.
 So those that were old enough to appreciate the BTTF movie trilogy were too old to appreciate the animated series.

-Standing on its own, the animated show get on well enough.
-There were some good moments, like all of the experiments from Bill Nye in every episode, and when Biff (voiced by Thomas F. Wilson) would tell a kid’s joke at the end at get tomatoes thrown at him.
+Standing on its own, the animated show got on well enough.
+There were some good moments, like all of the experiments from Bill Nye in every episode, and when Biff (voiced by Thomas F. Wilson) would tell a kid’s joke at the end and get tomatoes thrown at him.

 It wasn’t all bad, no. The show had a lot of good ideas, actually, like an episode where Marty and Doc go back to the ancient Amazon river to find an extinct frog, or Doc’s kids driving themselves back in time without Doc or Marty, or Jules growing a money tree and playing rich boy.
 But generally speaking, the animated series was just mediocre, which is ultimately unacceptable when compared to the original trilogy’s greatness.